webxl/grunt-reload/README.md

 This plugin provides two grunt tasks: 'reload' and 'reloadServer'. 'reload' is designed to be called via the watch task configuration. 'reloadServer' is designed to be called on the command-line along with the watch task.

-The reload task tells the page to refresh itself via websocket connection between the reloadServer task
+The reload task tells the page to refresh itself via websocket connection between the reloadServer task and the reloadClient.js that is appended to the requested html file.
+When the watch task detects a changed file, it will process its configured tasks, which should include the 'reload' task if it is setup like the example below.

 Configuration: